-Be it reso lved by the Tollesboro June Tollesboro High Scho mior/Senior High School, Inc., that said school gool property purchased from The Board of Education of Lev vis County, Kentucky on January 10, 1997, which Deed is recorded in Deed Book 175, Page 569, Lewis County C Clerk's Records; that said school authorizes th property to be pur chased for a total consider ration of \$86,250.00; that said school authorize its President, Larry Hull ration of \$86,250.00; that said school authorize to execute and receive the Deed and any other docume ents necessary or required receipt for the purchase pri to commensurate this transaction; and to pay
+Be it resolved by the Tollesboro Junior/Senior High School, Inc., that said school shall purchase the Tollesboro High School property purchased from The Board of Education of Lewis County, Kentucky on January 10, 1997, which Deed is recorded in Deed Book 175, Page 569, Lewis County Clerk's Records; that said school authorizes the property to be purchased for a total consideration of \$86,250.00; that said school authorizes its President, Arry Hull, to execute and receive the Deed and any other documents necessary or required to commensurate this transaction; and to pay over and obtain a receipt for the purchase price of said property.

-Done at Tollesboro, Kentucky, this 4th day of August
+Done at Tollesboro, Kentucky, this 4+6 day of August, 2008.

-Banus Hull
+Hull